A248/MorePaperLib/README.md

 ### Testing Rigor

+*This library handles a dynamic environment with compatibility for multiple APIs, so you don't have to.
+However, this means it is more susceptible to platform-dependent bugs than typical libraries.
+We therefore recommend you stay up-to-date with releases (which are infrequent).*

 Simple, useful libraries should have one purpose and carry it out effectively.
 There should be no bugs in such an elemental use-case.
 * MorePaperLib is covered by rigorous unit test and integration tests for every feature on every supported platform.
 * Additionally, the library is manually tested through its downstream plugins, such as in  [LibertyBans](https://github.com/A248/LibertyBans).